christseng89/Complete-MLOps-BootCamp/README-HMonitoringAndDebuggingMlModel.md

     - Model or metric-driven retraining based on accuracy or SLA thresholds, and
     - Online learning for continuous Real-time or near Real-time model improvement.

-5. If retraining doesn't yield satisfactory results, rebuilding or tuning the model on recent data may be necessary, and this process can be automated using a pipeline.
+5. If retraining doesn't yield satisfactory results, rebuilding or tuning the model on recent data may be necessary, and this process can be automated using a Pipeline.

+### Operational Level Monitoring
+Operational Level Monitoring – The System Performance
+1. Continuous monitoring of the ML model within the application stack is essential to stay informed about its performance.

+2. Problems in this context can have wide-ranging effects on the entire system.

+3. System performance metrics that offer insights into model performance encompass:
+   - Memory usage
+   - Latency
+   - CPU/GPU utilization

+Operational Level Monitoring – The Pipelines
+1. Essential Pipelines for monitoring in ML are the Data Pipeline and the Model Pipeline.

+2. Neglecting Data Pipeline monitoring can result in data quality problems that disrupt the system.

+3. For the Model Pipeline, it's vital to track and monitor factors that could lead to model failure in production, including dependencies and associated issues.

+Operational Level Monitoring – The Costs
+1. ML involves financial costs spanning from data storage to model training.

+2. While ML can deliver substantial value, it can also become expensive, making continuous cost monitoring crucial.

+3. Setting Budgets through cloud vendors like AWS or GCP, with bill and spending tracking, allows for timely alerts when Budgets are exceeded.

+4. For on-premises ML applications, monitoring system usage and cost provides insight into cost breakdown and potential cost-cutting measures.